zoharbabin/kaltura-discord/memory-bank/progress.md

 - Added new tests to local-api-test.sh for API Gateway and user presence features
 - Created documentation for the deployment and testing script updates

+### V1 Release Preparation
+- Performed deep cleanup of the codebase for official v1 release
+- Removed references to non-existent scripts (simplify-env.sh, cleanup-env.sh)
+- Updated documentation to reflect the current state of the project
+- Updated deployment scripts with better error handling and clarity
+- Ensured all documentation is accurate and up-to-date

 ## Next Steps

 1. **User Experience Enhancements**